Revelers throng to New Year's parties after COVID hiatus

-While COVID-19 continues to cause death and dismay, particularly in China, which is battling a nationwide surge in infections after suddenly easing anti-epidemic measures, countries had largely lifted quarantine requirements, restrictions for visitors and relentless testing that had limited travel and places people can go to.
+MELBOURNE, Australia (AP) — Revelers in major city centers across Europe and the Middle East were ushering in 2023 with countdowns and fireworks, as many cities around the globe celebrated New Year’s Eve without restrictions for the first time since the start of the coronavirus pandemic.

-Celebrations are being held at the Great Wall in Beijing, while in Shanghai authorities said traffic will be stopped along the waterfront Bund to allow pedestrians to gather on New Year’s Eve.
-Shanghai Disneyland will also hold a special fireworks show to welcome 2023.
+Children crowded a metro station in Kharkiv, Ukraine, to meet with St. Nicholas and enjoy a special performance ahead of the new year.
+Meanwhile, some soldiers who said they usually celebrate the holiday with family decided to stay in the trenches as they sought to defend their country.

-On the last day of the year marked by the brutal war in Ukraine, many in the country returned to capital Kyiv to spend New Year’s Eve with their loved ones.
-As Russia attacks continue to target power supplies leaving millions without electricity, no big celebrations are expected and a curfew will be in place as the clock rings in the new year.
-But for most Ukrainians being together with their families is already a luxury.
+Others in Ukraine returned to the capital, Kyiv, to spend New Year’s Eve with their loved ones.
+As Russian attacks continue to target power supplies, leaving millions without electricity, no big celebrations were planned.
+A curfew was to be in place as the clock struck midnight.

-Still wearing his military uniform, Mykyta gripped a bouquet of pink roses tightly as he waited for his wife Valeriia to arrive from Poland on platform 9.
-He hadn’t seen her in six months.
-“It actually was really tough, you know, to wait so long,” he told The Associated Press after hugging and kissing Valeriia.
+French President Emmanuel Macron delivered “a message of unity and trust” in a televised address Saturday.
+Referencing the war in Ukraine several times, Macron also sent a message to France’s “Ukrainian friends,” saying “we respect and admire you.”

-The couple declined to share their family name for security reasons as Mykyta has been fighting on the frontlines in both south and east Ukraine.
-Valeriia first sought refuge from the conflict in Spain but later moved to Poland.
-Asked what their New Year’s Eve plans were, Valeriia answered simply: “Just to be together.”
+“During the coming year, we will be unfailingly at your side.
+We will help you until victory and we will be together to build a just and lasting peace.
+Count on France and count on Europe,” he said.

 It was the “party Sydney deserves,” the city’s producer of major events and festivals Stephen Gilby told The Sydney Morning Herald.